 Volunteers Stay Connected

-Check our website regularly to stay updated on everything HHHS.
-If you’re active on Facebook, be sure to like our “Volunteers of Helping Hands Humane Society” Facebook page and request to join the “HHHS Team” group to view volunteer related activities and needs and to stay on top of any important shelter changes such as closings due to extreme weather.
+Volunteers can log into VicNet using the email address you submitted with your application and your PIN as the password (or click “Need a password?” and have a temporary password emailed to you).
+VicNet allows you to edit your profile information, view your service, schedule yourself for volunteer activities, and more!
+If you’re active on Facebook, request to join the “HHHS Team” group to view volunteer related activities and needs and to stay on top of any important shelter changes such as closings due to extreme weather.

 Click here to view the HHHS Events Calendar.